lookymlive/rentride/docs/api-reference.md

 ## Overview

-Car Go Rentals uses **Next.js Server Actions** and **API Routes** for backend functionality.
+RentRide uses **Next.js Server Actions** and **API Routes** for backend functionality.
 This document provides a complete reference for all available endpoints and actions.

 ---